 3. Always add layers.
 Dressing in basics is just that, the base.
 Like a plain waffle without any toppings.
 You need butter, syrup, berries, hemp hearts, yogurt, on that bad boy!
 Use the ‘Rule of Three‘ and wear at least three items.
 Your top and bottom count as two.
 This was one of the first steps I took in getting dressed each day, adding a bit more.

 4. Trial and error.
 There is no handbook to your body and your tastes.
 You have to take the time getting to know your clothes, your style.
 You have to spend time trying on different outfit combinations As moms, this time-commitment is our biggest hurdle.
 It doesn’t have to be an hour every morning.
 Maybe once a week lock yourself in your room with some great music and a glass of wine and just try some combos on.

 5. Take pictures.
 I’ve said this before that you need that external feedback from not-a-mirror.
 I usually only take pictures when I do a #moms30for30 or when I’m dressing for something special and it always helps me see what looks off and what looks good.

 6. Do it anyways.
 I still feel silly leaving the house some days.
 I mean, I like what I’m wearing but I don’t feel confident I can pull it off.
 I’m afraid people will think certain things of me if I show up ‘too much’ and that’s something I’ve been working through my life in many hidden ways.
 I can look at another woman and think she has something I don’t because she can walk confidently and look good.
 The difference isn’t necessarily that she feels confident, the difference is that she just does it.

 Like anything you practice, this will become faster and easier.
 I hope you start wearing the clothes sitting idle in your closet.
 I hope you’ll find yourself feeling more confident to wear more than a shirt and pants.
 Maybe you will add on other things you like that make a look ‘you’.
-After all, you’re getting dressed anyways, you might as well like the results.
+After all, you’re getting dressed anyway, you might as well like the results.